niupalovetudou/backup/index.md

 - [Reading Group](https://github.com/niupalovetudou/niupalovetudou.github.io/blob/master/group.md)

 TODO

+- 210107: Weinstein and Yildiz on [the structure of rationalizability](https://economics.mit.edu/files/1257)
 - 210104: Read Morris 三连发 (hop, critique of CPA, and the [BP paper with a talk at Caltech](https://economics.mit.edu/faculty/semorris/presentations))

 # News